 Daniel would get up at 4am so he could spend some time with her before heading to work.
 My mom would drive me to see her in the morning and we would stay until late afternoon and then in the evenings, Daniel and I would go back so we could say good night and read her a bedtime story.

 Seeing her in an incubator box, making a huge leap of progress and then a day where she didn’t do so well, and the traveling between home and the hospital was extremely hard on us emotionally.
-I was also dealing with the fact that my milk supply was not coming in and they were going to have to start supplementing her with formula.
+I was also dealing with the fact that my milk supply was not increasing and they were going to have to start supplementing her with formula.
 I felt as though I was failing as a mom.
+Not only did my body fail to protect her during those last five weeks, my body was failing to feed her too.
 It was the hardest 17 days of my life.

 Finally, baby girl decided she was ready to come home.
 She had finally gained her weight back.
-She had dropped to nearly 4.5 lbs after she was born and was back over 5 lbs.
-She was taken off of oxygen about 10 days in the NICU and then she decided she was ready to eat without her feeding tube.
-She actually pulled it out herself.
+Her weight had dropped to only 4.5 lbs after she was born and was back over 5 lbs.
+She was taken off of oxygen about 10 days in the NICU and then she decided she was ready to eat without her feeding tube, which she pulled out herself.
 The last 7 days was working on her eating skills.
 She needed to coordinate her sucking and breathing at the same time but she finally got it down without any choking episodes.
 She was also able to breastfeed and eat out of the bottle.
 We were finally ready to take her home.

 The last night in the NICU, we had our rooming in.
 We stayed in a family room with her unattached from all of her wifi cables (that’s what we called all of her monitor cables, etc.) and had a nurse check in with us every 3 hours.
 The night went great and the following day we headed home with our tiny healthy baby.